-The U.S. food and drug regulations require licensing of manufacturing facilities, carefully controlled research and testing of products, governmental review and approval of test results prior to marketing of therapeutic products, and adherence to GMP, as defined by each licensing jurisdiction, during production.
+In addition to regulatory approval, the FDCA and corresponding regulations require licensing of manufacturing facilities, carefully controlled research and testing of products, governmental review and approval of test results prior to marketing of therapeutic products, and adherence to GMP, as defined by each licensing jurisdiction, during production.

-A description of the different stages in the drug approval process in the United States follows.
+A generic description of the different stages in the biologic license application and drug approval process in the United States follows.

 Stage 1: Preclinical Research.
-After an experimental drug is discovered, research is conducted to help determine its potential for treating or curing an illness.
+After an experimental product is discovered, research is conducted to help determine its potential for treating or curing an illness.
 This is called preclinical research.
-Animal and/or bench studies are conducted to determine if there are any harmful effects of the drug and to help understand how the drug works.
+Animal and/or bench studies are conducted to determine if there are any harmful effects of the product and to help understand how the product works.
 Information from these experiments is submitted to the FDA as part of an IND.
-The FDA reviews the information in the IND and decides if the drug is safe to study in humans.
+The FDA reviews the information in the IND and decides if the product is safe to study in humans.

 Stage 2: Clinical Research.
-The experimental drug is studied in humans.
+The experimental product is next studied in humans.
 The studies are known as clinical trials.
-Clinical trials are carefully designed and controlled experiments in which the experimental drug is administered to patients to test its safety and to determine the effectiveness of an experimental drug.
+Clinical trials are carefully designed and controlled experiments in which the experimental product is administered to patients to test its safety and to determine the effectiveness of an experimental product.
 The four general phases of clinical research are described below.